cmiles/PointlessWaymarksProject/PointlessWaymarksCmsContentEditor/DevNotes.md

 ﻿## Todos
+ - Default the file list choice to last script not last event since in all likelyhood you want to go from the last script or you are not 'really' using the scripts and will have to search/change defaults anyway...
  - Bad Content Code Scan
   - Do at least a manual test...
  - Tag and camera detail margins